duclx123/FCJ-WorkShop/content/5-Workshop/5.1-Workshop-overview/_index.md

 ---

 #### VPC endpoints
-+ **VPC endpoints** are virtual devices.
++ **VPC endpoints** virtual devices.
 They are horizontally scaled, redundant, and highly available VPC components.
 They allow communication between your compute resources and AWS services without imposing availability risks.
 + Compute resources running in VPC can access  **Amazon S3**  using a Gateway endpoint.
 PrivateLink interface endpoints can be used by compute resources running in VPC or on-premises.

 #### Workshop overview